-The Group will continue to face various challenges such as rising business costs, manpower constraints and tight supply of materials.
-Notwithstanding recent signs of a slight easing in global supply disruptions, the supply-chain disruptions are likely to persist for the rest of the year as underlying factors such as Russia-Ukraine conflict and China's zero-COVID policy remain.
+Notwithstanding recent signs of an easing in global supply disruptions, the supply-chain disruptions are likely to persist for the rest of the year as underlying factors such as the Russia-Ukraine conflict and trade protectionism continue to exist.

-The Group will continuously monitor the development of the pandemic and assess its impact on its operations.
-Notwithstanding, the Group will have sufficient liquidity to enable the Company to continue as a going concern for at least the next 12 months from the end of the reporting period.
+The Group will continue to monitor the development of the COVID-19 pandemic, tightening monetary policy and assess its impact on its operations.
+Notwithstanding, the Group will have sufficient liquidity to enable the Company to meet its obligations and continue its business for the next 12 months from the end of the reporting period.